Deal Alert: Samsung Galaxy Note20 Ultra discounted at Amazon - MSPoweruser

-Amazon is offering a massive $200 discount the Samsung Galaxy Note2o Ultra flagship smartphone.
-After the discount, you can get this device for just $1,100.
-You can read about the features of the Note20 Ultra below.
+Amazon is offering a massive $200 discount on the Samsung Galaxy Note2o Ultra flagship smartphone.
+Once you cash in on the deal, the price of the Note20 Ultra comes down to $1,099.99(usually $1,299.99).
+You can read about all the key details about the smartphone below.

 Samsung Galaxy Note20 Ultra features: